danieljprice/splash/docs/settings.rst

 When splash is invoked with more than one filename on the command line (for example, where all files are selected with something like “splash DUMP\*”) it is often helpful to use only a subset of the files.
-This can be set in the d)ata menu, selecting option 2 “change number of timesteps used”.
+This can be set in the :ref:`sec:menu-d`, selecting option 2 “change number of timesteps used”.
 This prompts something like:

 ::